ErinaTheDummy/SwordToShield/CoreRules.md

 You are capable of performing the following on your turn:

 - 1 action (attacking, dodging, etc.)
-- 1 bonus action (special actions)
+- 1 bonus action (Special Actions, Consuming Tinctures or Potions)
 - Moving (a distance up to your movement speed)
 - 1 free object interaction (picking up an item, pulling a lever, etc.)